back to Blog

 Invoice

-A billing document listing purchased products, quantities, costs, taxes, and payment details.
+A billing document listing purchased products, quantities, prices, taxes, and payment terms.

 J